jkbrsn/wadjit/README.md

 - `GuardRailActionFlush` drops idle connections after the threshold, ensuring the next request redials.
 - `GuardRailActionForceLookup` also sets a `forceLookup` flag so the next request performs a fresh DNS resolution before dialing.

+Set a global default for every watcher by supplying `wadjit.WithDefaultDNSPolicy(...)` when creating the Wadjit.
+Endpoints that do not call `WithDNSPolicy` inherit this default automatically, while explicit endpoint policies still win.

 ##### Examples

 Assuming a parsed target URL: